317,99 €

 Autorenporträt

-Rebecca Reubens is a sustainability designer and independent academic who spent the first decade of her career working with development-sector institutions centred on sustainable livelihoods for bamboo-working communities in Asia and Africa.
+Rebecca Reubens is a sustainability designer, educator and independent academic who spent the first decade of her career working with international development-sector institutions centred on sustainable livelihoods for bamboo-working communities in Asia and Africa.
 Following this, she completed her PhD at Delft University of Technology on the links between craft, sustainability, and design.
 She currently practices in the same space, through her sustainability design studio Rhizome in Ahmedabad.
 She remains connected to academics through her teaching and writing.
-She is the author of several publications including, Bamboo: From Green Design to Sustainable Design and Holistic Sustainability through Craft-Design Collaboration.
-She is a world bamboo ambassador for the World Bamboo Organization.
-Tanishka Kachru is a design historian, designer and educator at the National Institute of Design (NID) in Ahmedabad, India.
-Her practice includes curation and cultural communication produced from collections, archives and living heritage.
+She is the author of a number of publications including, Bamboo: From Green Design to Sustainable Design and Holistic Sustainability through Craft-Design Collaboration.
+She is an ambassador for the World Bamboo Organization.
+Tanishka Kachru is a design historian and educator at the National Institute of Design (NID) in Ahmedabad, India.
 Her research interests focus on the intersections of design histories from postcolonial perspectives, national identity, exhibition histories, and design for development.
-She is the co-editor of Nakashima at NID and curator of the accompanying exhibition in 2016.
-She was co-convener of the Design History Society 2013 Annual Conference, the first to take place in a non-Western geography.
+She was co-convenern of the Design History Society 2013 Annual Conference, the first to take place in a non-Western geography.
+Her practice includes curation and cultural communicationn produced from collections, archives and living heritage.
+She has contributed to several publications including, Nakashima at NID, The Routledge Companion to Design Studies, and the forthcoming Women Graphic Designers: Rebalancing the Canon.